 However, there are a few exceptions... that is, a few places where US routes are still signposted along interstates.
 For example, US 160 is well-signed along I-25 between Trinidad and Walsenburg.
-US 24 is signed along the short segment it shares with I-25 in Colorado Springs.
-Also, in Denver, the segment of I-70 between I-25 and Vasquez Boulevard is triple-signed with US 6 and US 85 shields.
-(Which is kind of a cruel joke, because there are no signs instructing drivers following those routes to get on I-70 in the first place!)
-Since that portion of I-70 is slated to be rebuilt starting in 2018, I wanted to document the condition of the signs before they are removed.
+Both US 50 and even Business 50 are signed where they overlap I-25 in Pueblo.
+US 24 is signed along the short segment it shares with I-25 in Colorado Springs: Also, in Denver, the segment of I-70 between I-25 and Vasquez Boulevard was triple-signed with US 6 and US 85 shields.
+(Which was kind of a cruel joke, because there were no signs instructing drivers following those routes to get on I-70 in the first place!)
+Since that portion of I-70 was torn down in 2021, I documented the condition of the signs before they were removed.
 (I would be very surprised if US 6 and US 85 were still co-signed along the new I-70 after it is rebuilt.)
-Heading westbound on I-70, the first such sign assembly is shown in this photo:
+Heading westbound on I-70, the first such sign assembly was shown in this photo:

 Research and/or photo credits: Jim Lindsay; Dale Sanderson; Michael Summa